Market & comparison education

 Section 1

-Criteria for comparison tables should be judged with fair criteria
+Criteria for Fair criteria: comparison tables

 Section 2

-For "Why comparison tables should be judged with fair criteria", the next step should fit the reader's actual day.
-During a weekly review where the useful signal is habit context, not a verdict, "Why comparison tables should be judged with fair criteria" has one practical test: whether anything changes in behavior.
-A useful answer for "Why comparison tables should be judged with fair criteria" helps the reader keep the habit small enough to repeat tomorrow before it asks for an install.
-Try the smallest version first for "Why comparison tables should be judged with fair criteria": repeat the same sequence long enough to learn from it.
-Then ask.
+For "Fair criteria: comparison tables", the next step should fit the reader's actual day.
+During a weekly review where the useful signal is habit context, not a verdict, "Fair criteria: comparison tables" has one practical test: whether anything changes in behavior.
+A useful answer for "Fair criteria: comparison tables" helps the reader keep the habit small enough to repeat tomorrow before it asks for an install.
+Try the smallest version first for "Fair criteria: comparison tables": repeat the same sequence long enough to learn from it.
+Then ask whether clear links back to official Orena guides would reduce friction for "Fair criteria: comparison tables" or simply add another.

 Section 3